 Texas Children's Hospital is a level 1 Pediatric Trauma Center for the region with over 900-bed pediatric hospital in Houston, Texas with 16 main operating rooms, 84 general PICU beds, 226 NICU beds.
 We care for patients from local, regional, national, and international referrals, with a spectrum of common to extremely rare pathologies.

 The service typically consists of two Baylor College of Medicine neurosurgery residents as well as a neurosurgery resident rotator from Houston Methodist Hospital or University of Texas Medical Branch at Galveston.
 A team of seven advanced practice providers (two nurse practitioners and five physician assistant) contribute to both inpatient and outpatient care.

 The pediatric neurosurgery fellow leads the resident and APP team, and assigns operating room and clinic duties to fulfill the educational mission and for optimal healthcare delivery.

 Operating rooms for pediatric neurosurgery run daily.
 Outpatient clinics run concurrently on all weekdays with strong advanced practice provider support.
 Morning Report for the service occurs every morning.
 Multidisciplinary conferences occur on average three days a week.
 Wednesday afternoons are reserved for Surgical Indications Conference as well as surgical case planning for the next week with perioperative staff and nursing coordinators.

 - Monday 7 - 8 am (third Monday of the month): craniofacial surgery conference

-- Monday 7 - 8 am (fourth Monday of the month): pediatric neurovascular conference
+- Monday 7 - 8 am (second Monday of the month): pediatric neurovascular conference

 - Tuesdays 7:30 - 9 am: pediatric surgical epilepsy conference